Peter Rice (executive)

-Peter Rice (born 1966) is a British American producer and media executive.
-He is the former chairman of Disney General Entertainment Content for The Walt Disney Company and former president of 21st Century Fox, where he worked from 1989 to 2019.
+Peter Rice (born 1966) is a British American media producer and media executive.
+He joined 20th Century Fox in 1989 and was later named president of its former parent company, 21st Century Fox, just before its acquisition by the Walt Disney Company.
+He then served as chairman of Walt Disney Television (later Disney General Entertainment Content and now Disney Entertainment Television) until he was ousted by former CEO Bob Chapek.

 Early life

-Rice was born in the United Kingdom in 1966 and raised in Britain.
+Rice was born and raised in the United Kingdom in 1966 United Kingdom.
 He earned a degree from the University of Nottingham in 1989.

 Career

 Fox

 Rice began his career at Twentieth Century Fox in 1989, working for Tom Sherak, then head of U.S. distribution and marketing for Fox Filmed Entertainment.
 In 2000, Rice became President of Fox Searchlight Pictures, beginning in 2000.
 From 2007 to 2008, he also oversaw Fox Atomic, which created comedy and genre films, including Turistas and 28 Weeks Later.
 Fox Atomic was closed in 2009, after Rice moved to Fox's television business.

 Rice became chairman and CEO of Fox Networks Group in 2012, supervising Fox Broadcasting Company, 20th Century Fox Television, FX Networks, Fox Sports (encompassing Fox’s national sports channels, FS1 and FS2 and its 22 regional sports networks) and National Geographic Partners (which includes the National Geographic channels and brands).

 Rice was appointed president of 21st Century Fox in 2017.
 Rice continued to serve as chairman and CEO of Fox Networks Group, which included all of Fox’s TV assets, with the exception of Fox News, which was run separately.
 He was also the chairman of the board of National Geographic Partners and Fox's lead executive on the board of directors for Hulu.